anonexploiter/Anpr/README.md

 Step 5.
 Intializing the path and download the tensorflow object detection

+Download ```https://www.kaggle.com/datasets/andrewmvd/car-plate-detection?resource=download``` and setting up the dataset folder for training and testing

 Step 6.
 Creating label map for identifying and train the detection of objects ( Number plate).--> green box

 Step 7.
 Creating TF records and setup the folder for 'generated-tfrecord' to initialize the image annotations for train and test of a dataset